Pre-Physician Assistant (for students entering Fall 2020)

 - This course list does NOT represent a POE, nor does it cover College requirements.
 Design a POE in consultation with your advisor.

-- Make sure to have an advisor on the Health Professions Committee, preferably Dr. Randy Bennett.
+- Make sure to have an advisor on the Health Professions Committee

 - In addition to your course work you are urged to gain some experience shadowing a physician assistant either during the school year or over the summer.

 For programs in general: Science GPA and overall GPA of 3.5-3.6.
-500-1000 hours of "hands-on" health care experience for many programs (examples; nurse's aide, hospital volunteer, EMT; some schools do not count "shadowing") ; for master's programs GRE combined score of 1000 or better in the verbal and quantitative sections.
+500-1000 hours of "hands-on" health care experience for many programs (examples; nurse's aide, patient care technician, EMT; schools do not count "shadowing" for the health care experience requirement).

 American Academy of Physician Assistants - http://www.aapa.org